2024, 16 Nights, May 12 to 27

 Many of the gas stations, diners and motels went out of business and fell into decay.
 Whole towns lost their population and were abandoned.
 However all was not lost, volunteers and state associations sprang up.
 Old buildings were restored, neon signs were powered up and travellers began to come back to experience the nostalgia of travel from a bygone era.
 Over the decades many artists have sung “Get your kicks on Route 66” so come and join us as we guide you through what we believe to be some of the best parts of this iconic road.

 Arrive in Las Vegas where we will meet you at the airport rental car location.
-Collect your rental car for the duration of the tour and then follow us to your hotel on the strip, only a short drive away from the airport. time to meet everyone, settle in and look forward to the trip of a lifetime.
+Collect your rental car for the duration of the tour and then follow us to your hotel on the strip, only a short drive away from the airport.
+Once everyone is settled in the hotel it’s time for introductions, handing out the roadbooks and radios for the trip ahead.

 Total distance 236 miles.
 Approximate driving time 4 hours 30 minutes